 (SOCRATES, PLATO and ARISTOTLE – continued)

 Eventually Aristotle would replace Plato as a most admired philosopher.
-He was not as much in a cloud of abstractions.
+He was not as devoted as Plato to abstractions and idea compared to specifics and the senses.

 Supported by his father, a medical doctor, Aristotle at eighteen went to Athens to study under Plato, and he remained at Plato's academy for twenty years – until Plato's death in 347.
 Aristotle began as an ardent supporter of Plato's philosophy, but he modified his beliefs.
-He attempted to systematize what he saw as best among the philosophers who preceded him and to bridge their contradictory positions.
-Like other philosophers, Aristotle believed in intellectual progress through effort rather than revelation from the gods.
+He examined philosophers who had preceded him and tried to bridge their contradictory positions.
+He believed in intellectual progress through effort rather than revelation from the gods.
 He believed in reason and the spirituality of the heavens as did Plato, but he also believed in observation of the material world – rather than relying on commonplace opinion.
 Many, for example, still assumed that rivers flowed from some great pool of water hidden from humanity's view.
 Aristotle advised such people to climb mountains and observe that rivers begin as small streams in high places.

 Aristotle became a collector of facts.
 He had little interest in testing theories in a laboratory, or theories of anatomy by dissecting dead people.
 The Greeks disliked the idea of dissecting people.
 But he believed in exact classifications – while classification was still largely ignored.
 Aristotle divided things into classes and sub-classes.
 He made his classifications according to common sense, finding consistent attributes that ignore insignificant differences (humans, for example, having common attributes that allow them to be classified as humans while differing in minor attributes such as height).
 He made contributions in biology, botany, and embryology, and he wrote numerous works.